-Ida Thorn was born in 1835 and married the older Mr Samuel Mickle Fox who was three years older than her in 1857, on a Wednesday, the 10th July (?).
+Ida Thorn was born in 1835 and married the older Mr Samuel Mickle Fox who was three years older than her, on a Wednesday, the 10th July (?) in 1857.
 The wedding took place at Herman Thorn’s and was conducted by the Rev. Dr. Pratt.
 Samuel had been previously married to his first cousin Mary Adele Livingston in 1852 who died.

 Samuel M. Fox b.
 1 Oct 1858, buried 2 Oct 1858

 Herman Thorn Fox b.
 19 Apr 1859 d.
 3 May 1914